An Investigation of a Reputedly Psychologically Abusive Group That Targets

 reflecting some ambiguity in the listed choices with respect to these

-background information, information on the subject's experience with the group
+information on the subject's experience with the group in question, and

 subjects in Component One completed the second instrument):